quicwg/base-drafts/draft-ietf-quic-recovery.md

 limits.

-When the sender is pacing (see {{pacing}}) packets, the sender may be unable to use the full congestion window for a period of time after receiving an ACK, due to pacing.
+When the sender is pacing (see {{pacing}}) packets, the sender may be unable to use the full congestion window for a period of time after receiving acknowledgements, due to pacing.
 In this case, the sender should not consider themselves application limited and should allow the congestion window to increase.

 ## Discarding Packet Number Space State